Communauté de communes du Pays de Tronçais

 The communauté de communes du Pays de Tronçais is a communauté de communes, located in the Allier department of the Auvergne-Rhône-Alpes region of France.
+Created in 1999, its seat is in Cérilly.
+Its area is 495.6 km2, and its population was 7,469 in 2020.

 Communal territory

 Composition

 The communauté de communes is composed of the 15 following communes: